itsmea-c/part_2/README.md

 97.5th percentile:  0.01672092013888891
 95% Confidence Interval: -0.01651475694444441, 0.01672092013888891
 95% confidence interval for the AUC difference includes zero and it means base model (C=1.0) does not show a consistently reliable advantage over the strong model (C=0.01) and so the difference is not reliable

+Note:

+1. Python script is saved as part_2.py and placed in the repository
+2. Cleaned data is saved as cleaned_data.csv and placed in the repository
+3. ROC Curve of Base model (C = 1.0) is saved as ROC Curve Base.png and placed in the repository
+4. ROC Curve of Strong model (C = 0.01) is saved as ROC Curve Strong.png and placed in the repository